Section A: ILR Fees in 2026

 Section E: Summary

-Applying for Indefinite Leave to Remain (ILR) is a significant milestone for many individuals seeking to secure their future in the United Kingdom.
-While the process involves substantial fees and potential additional costs, being well-informed and prepared can make a considerable difference.
-By understanding the ILR fee structure, available payment methods, and the conditions for fee exemptions or reductions, applicants can better manage the financial aspects of their application.
+Applying for Indefinite Leave to Remain is a significant milestone for many individuals seeking to secure their future in the UK.
+Given the process involves substantial fees and potential additional costs, taking professional advice can help ensure you prepare a fully comprehensive and compelling application, to avoid delays or issues.

 Section F: Need Assistance?

 DavidsonMorris are recognised experts in UK immigration and settlement applications.
 We help individuals with all aspects of applications for Indefinite Leave to Remain, including guidance on the ILR application fee and using priority and super priority services.
-For specialist advice, contact us.
+For specialist advice, book a fixed-fee telephone consultation with one of our experts to discuss your application.

 What is Indefinite Leave to Remain (ILR)?

 Indefinite Leave to Remain (ILR) is a type of immigration status granted to individuals who have lived in the UK for a certain period.
-It allows them to stay in the UK indefinitely without any immigration restrictions and is a key step towards obtaining British citizenship.
+It allows them to stay in the UK indefinitely without a time limit on residence, subject to compliance with UK law and residence requirements.
+It is a key step towards obtaining British citizenship.

 How much is the ILR application fee?